 Take time to adequately document and define the problem.
 Consult the business and process stakeholders to understand exactly what data and information they process and how.

-For an A.I. implementation to progress into a production environment, enough of the right data must be consistently and predictably curated and governed.
+For an intelligent automation tool to pass into a production environment, enough of the right data must be consistently and predictably curated and governed.
 Successful deployment absolutely depends on a high quality fully managed data supply chain.

 If your data supply chain consists of unstructured, or document-based data, you will need an intelligent document processing solution (IDP).
 IDP will consistently convert and integrate accurate data into your line of business applications or robotic process automation (RPA) tool.

-You may even discover that combining IDP with RPA will provide the business-changing innovation you are looking for rather than building custom A.I.-based solutions.
-Regardless of the tools you choose, mastering A.I. requires an ever-expanding strategy for collecting and orchestrating data.
+You may even discover that combining IDP with RPA will provide the business-changing innovation you are looking for rather than building custom / in-house solutions.
+Regardless of the tools you choose, mastering automation requires an ever-expanding strategy for collecting and orchestrating data.

 As with all business strategies, a structured and governed plan provides better outcomes.
-Enterprise A.I. initiatives are no different.
+Intelligent automation initiatives are no different.
 People, processes, and technology play a crucial role.

 People are the most important consideration.
 Whether internally-sourced or consultants, three roles are key for success: